swarup-p/VSD_Physical_Design_Workshop/README.md

 ### PnR and LEF Files

-Place and Route (PnR) is an automated process and does not need any circuit information other than input, output, PRboundary, power rail and ground rail.
+Place and Route (PnR) is an automated but an iterative process.
+It does not need any circuit information other than input, output, PRboundary, power rail and ground rail.
 Tracks are used in the route process and some of the basic guidelines to follow in route process are,
   - Input and output port should lie on the intersection of vertical and horizontal tracks on the inteconnect layer
   - Width of the standard cell should be in odd multiples of horizontal track pitch
   - Height of the standard cell should be in odd multiples of vertical track pitch